-- Communication tasks, such as explaining problems with machines to supervisors and plant managers
+Communication tasks include explaining machines' problems to supervisors and plant managers.

 How Do You Become a Millwright?